jorgenfinsveen/E-scooter-system/README.md

 <br/><img src="/docs/crash_detection.png"/> <br/><br/><br/>

-## AI declatation
+## AI declaration
 Generative AI has been used for some aspects of the project.
-This includes comment generation, debugging, and code generation og the singleton annotation.
+This includes comment generation, debugging, and code generation of the singleton annotation.
 The models used is primarily OpenAI's ChatGPT 4o.
 The group would like to emphasize that GenAI has not been used to generate functional parts of the software, and that the ideas and design choices are based on the intuition of the authors, not GenAI.
 For writing the vision document and system specification, OpenAI's ChatGPT 4o has been used to fix LaTeX-related syntax errors, not text-generation.
 AI have been used to some extent for spell-checking.
-No images has been produced using GenAI.
+No images have been produced using GenAI.